thanikadhanaraj/Home_Automation/README.md

 2. PS4-esp32 Library

-3. SixaxisPairTool (for initial Bluetooth pairing)

 #### Setup Instructions
 Install the PS4 library in Arduino IDE

 Find your ESP32’s Bluetooth MAC address using the sample code

-Use SixaxisPairTool to pair your PS4 controller with that MAC

 Connect the relays to GPIOs 19, 18, 17